 Equipment

-Pour the batter into the loaf pan and bake immediately at 350°F or 180°C for 40 to 50 minutes, or until the loaf is golden-brown on top and a toothpick inserted in the center comes out dry.
+Pour the batter into the loaf pan and bake immediately at 350°F or 180°C for 45 to 50 minutes, until the loaf is golden-brown on top and a skewer inserted in the center comes out mostly dry.

-Tip: check for doneness at the 40-minute mark to prevent the loaf from overcooking.
-If it's not ready, cook in 2.5-minute increments until the toothpick comes out dry.
+Tip: Every oven cooks slightly differently.
+Check for doneness at the 40-minute mark to prevent the loaf from overcooking.
+If it’s not ready, cook in 2.5-minute increments until the skewer comes out mostly dry.

-Let it cool down for 15 minutes in the pan, then pull overhung parchment paper to take it out.
+Let it cool in the pan for 15 minutes, then pull the overhung parchment paper to remove it.

 Cool down completely on a wire rack (at least 1 hour) before slicing with a bread knife.